FY 2018

 Yoichi Tsutsui (Former Professor, Faculty of Humanities, Kyoto Seika University)

 In the future of education, it is necessary to have the ability and practice to identify issues and questions for the future on their own.
-Two presenters who are engaged in exploratory learning in high school education will introduce an example, and ultimately discuss in group work what kind of entrance examination and education they themselves want to implement.
+Two presenters who are engaged in inquiry-based learning in high school education will introduce an example, and in the end, the participants will discuss in group work what kind of entrance examination and education they want to implement.

 Session 2